wultra/mtoken-sdk-ios/docs/Using-Operations-Service.md

 In some specific scenarios, you might need to approve or reject an operation that you received through a different channel than `getOperations`.
 In such cases, you can implement the `WMTOperation` protocol in your custom class and then feed created objects to both `authorize` and `reject` methods.

 <!-- begin box success -->
-You can use concrete convenient class `WMTLocalOperation`, that implements the `WMTOperation` protocol.
+You can use the concrete convenient class `WMTLocalOperation`, which implements the `WMTOperation` protocol.
 <!-- end -->

 Definition of the `WMTOperation`: